 In the Ouirgane, Ourika and Imlil regions south of Marrakech in the High Atlas Mountains, you can visit nature reserves, walk through the fruit orchards of a Berber village to the village olive oil press, and taste country bread baked in an outdoor oven and dipped in local honey.
 Organic produce grown right here is used in country cooking classes.

 In the Rif mountains, Chefchaouen with its blue-washed houses is always a favourite.
 Explore the old kasbah in the square with its peaceful gardens and interesting collection of old photographs of Chaouen.
 There’s good shopping here with antique Jewish artefacts, rugs, silver jewellery, fossils and wool: anything from funky jackets to superb djellabas with their distinctive Chaouen design.
 Just soaking up the ambience in the pavement cafés in the central square is always an option.
 If you’re feeling more active, the Talassemtane National Park with its varied trekking opportunities surrounds the town, or you can walk up to the old Spanish Mosque on the hill opposite the medina.
 Accommodation is in simple pensions or more upmarket guesthouses.

 We’re delighted to be working with Abdeslam Mouden who leads the Rif Mountain Guide training programme.
 Through Abdeslam, we organise trekking in the Rif over two or more days, where you can explore these beautiful mountains right down to the coast, staying overnight in local gites.
-Alternatively, day trips can be arranged to rural communities where you can visit honey and goats cheese co-operatives, see eco-projects and have lunch in a village home.
+Alternatively, day trips can be arranged to rural communities where you can have lunch in a village home.

 Wander the souk in Jewish-influenced Sefrou and visit nearby Bhalil with its cave-dwellers, go south to the pisé dwellings in the Valley of a Thousand Kasbahs and take in the rose festival in El Kelaa M’Gouna.
 On the exciting road over the High Atlas to Marrakech, stop off at Hollywood’s favourite kasbah Aït Benhaddou.
 Further south in the Souss Valley lie towns such as fortified Taroudant, famous for its silver jewellery, and Tafraoute with its magical mountain scenery.
 The surrounding area comes alive with the almond harvest festival in late February and early March with singing and dancing.